Living & Thriving in Cyprus

 Register on the Tax For All (TFA) Portal

 If you don't already have a Tax Identification Code (TIC), your first step is to register as a new taxpayer through the TFA portal.
 You will receive your TIC and login credentials.
-If you previously used TAXISnet, you will now use TFA.

 2